 If your viral load increases while taking HIV drugs, this may mean that drug resistance has occurred.
 Click here to learn more about drug resistance.

-You should also have your CD4 cell count checked regularly—usually every 3 to 6 months.
+You should also have your CD4 cell count checked at least once a year.
 Additional tests that your health care provider should monitor to ensure that you are not experiencing certain side effects include proteins associated with liver and kidney health, your cholesterol and your blood sugar.

 And be sure to discuss with your doctor any problems you are having with your treatment regimen without delay.
 If you find yourself missing doses or experiencing side effects, you might be able to switch your current regimen for one that is easier to take or associated with fewer side effects.
 But it is crucial that you do this sooner rather than later.